 Reviews should not exceed 7,000 words, include no more than 6 figures or tables and 150 references.

-Letters to Editor is a type of brief communication on any topics that attract attention of journal readers.
+Letters to the editor should be a brief description with short discussions on any topics that attract attention of journal readers.
 It should be brief, clear and conclusive.
+And it should be accompanied by a statement that written consent to publish was obtained from the patient(s).
 No abstraction is required.
-Body of the letter has no structure and the word count is limited to 1,000 words.
-It should be written in a maximum of 2 printed pages, less than 5 references, less than 2 table or figures, and less than 5 authors.
+Body of the letter has no structure and the word count is limited to 1,500 words.
+It should be written in a maximum of 3 printed pages, less than 10 references, less than 2 tables or figures, and less than 5 authors.

 Editorials are invited by the editors and should be commentaries on articles published recently in the journal.
 Editorial topics could include active areas of research, fresh insights, and debates in all fields of child nerology.
 Editorials should not exceed 1,000 words, excluding references, tables, and figures, and no more than 2 figures or tables and 10 references.